Green Goddess Dressing Recipe

 Recipe notes

-- The anchovy adds a depth of umami flavor similar to Caesar dressing and does not taste fishy in the slightest.
-It may be subbed with a bit of Worcestershire sauce if you prefer.
+- The anchovy adds savory depth of flavor similar to Caesar dressing and does not taste fishy in the slightest.
+Sub with 2-3 teaspoons anchovy paste or 1-2 teaspoons Worcestershire sauce, coconut aminos or tamari as desired.

-- If your green goddess dressing is too thick, you may thin it out with up to 2 tablespoons of milk, buttermilk or even water.
+- If your goddess dressing is too thick, you may thin it out with up to 1-2 tablespoons of lemon juice, milk, buttermilk or even water.

 More salad dressing recipes you’ll love: